krd48/CS-421/Classes.md

 Properties
 ----------

-Properties can be used to provide access member variables.
+Properties can be used to provide access member variables (they're often referred to as getters and setters).
 Properties can exectute code i.e. do calculations.

 ```